-On the contrary, “à” (au, aux, à l’, à la) is used to describe a flavor or a garnish: take away this ingredient, and you will still have something.
+On the contrary, “à” (which contracts with le to become “au” and with “les” to become “aux”) is used to describe a flavor or a garnish: take away this ingredient, and you will still have something.

 - a, an, one, some, any: the French indefinite and partitive articles.